EENCloud/EEN-CLI-Public/README.md

 #### Optional Options:

 - `--csv`
-  List details in CSV format.
+  Display details in CSV format.
 - `-e, --end-time [end time]`
   Specify video end time; ensure that the --start-time option is used.
 - `-f, --file-name [file name]`
   Specify the name of the file where the output will be saved.
 - `-g, --google-sheet`
-  List details in csv format in google sheet.
+  Display details in csv format in google sheet.
 - `--header`
   Display column headers in the result.
 - `-N, --no-check`
-  Show all available data.
+  Display all available data.

 #### Selectors:

 - `--esn [esn1, esn2]`
-  Filter bridges by bridge ESNs.
+  Filter by bridge esns.
 - `--site [site name1, site name2]`
-  Filter bridges by sites.
+  Filter by sites.
 - `--site-id [site id1, site id2]`
-  Filter bridges by site IDs.
+  Filter by site ids.
 - `-t, --tag [tag1, tag2]`
-  Filter bridges by tags.
+  Filter by tags.

 ---